Worried about someone's mental health

 - your relative’s early intervention team, or

-- take your relative to accident and emergency at hospital
+- take your relative to accident and emergency at the local hospital.

 In a life-threatening situation call 999 and ask for an ambulance.
 You may also need to ask for the police.

-How can I ask for help outside of the NHS?
+How can I ask for help outside the NHS?

 Some charities can provide mental health treatments such as talking therapies, but they can’t prescribe medications.

-A social worker, or other professional from the local authority, will usually assess an individual.
+A social worker, or other professional from the local authority, will usually assess your relative.
 But social services can ask other services to do assessment instead of them.
-They may do this if other services have more experience the person you're concerned about’s area of need.
+They may do this if other services have more experience in your relative’s area of need.
 For example, they may ask a community mental health team to do an assessment.